YowSiaoKang/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. User requests to remove a volunteer from Match
-2. User enters the person to remove.
-3. Match asks for confirmation.
+2. Match asks for confirmation.
-4. User confirms deletion.
+3. User confirms deletion.
-5. The system displays a success message and removed the volunteer from the app.
+4. The system displays a success message and removed the volunteer from the app.

 Use Case ends.

 **Extensions**:

-- 2a.
-User enters an invalid volunteer.
-  - 2a1.
-Match shows an error message
-  - Use case ends.

 - 3a.
 User cancels deletion
   - 3a1.
 The system acknowledges the cancellation and does nothing.
+  - Use case ends.

+- 5a.
+User enters an invalid volunteer.
+    - 5a1.
+Match shows an error message
     - Use case ends.

 **UC05: Edit a volunteer's details**